-It is advisable to use a pre-start check list, as even the most experienced skipper can overlook an important detail that may evolve into an unpleasant or costly mishap.
-The check list will vary, as each owner may have optional equipment that will require attention at this time.

-The following procedures are offered to help you develop your check list:
+It is advisable to use a pre-start checklist, as even the most experienced skipper can overlook an important detail that may evolve into an unpleasant or costly mishap.
+The checklist will vary, as each owner may have optional equipment that will require attention at this time.
+The following items are offered to help you develop your own checklist:

 - a.
 Check fuel level.

 - b.
 Open fuel shut-off valve.

 - c.
-Check engine oil and transmission.
+Check engine and transmission oil.

 - d.
 Check for signs of fuel or oil leakage.

 - e.
 Check engine coolant level.

 - f.
-Open sea water intake to engine.
+Open seawater intake to engine.

 - g.
 Check bilge, shaft log area.

 - h.
-Check battery switch "on".
+Check battery switch ON. - i.

-- i.
 Turn on "blower".